Constitution of the Yale College Democrats

 3) A. Elections of Executive Board members shall take place after the second Tuesday in November and before the start of fall finals period, at a time determined by the Executive Board.

 B. The candidate for each Executive Board office who receives a majority of the vote of the active membership present at the election shall be declared the winner.
 In the event that no candidate receives a majority in the first round of voting, there shall be a runoff between the top two vote-getters.
-The Executive Board shall be empowered to create procedures for three-way ties, ties for second-place, etc.
+The Executive Board shall be empowered to create procedures for three-way ties, ties for second-place, etc. Look at Amendment II for update version of elections procedures.

 C. Elections shall occur sequentially by office in the order in Subsection II.1.A, save that election of the Registrar of Voters, if there is one, will occur immediately after election of the Elections Coordinator.
 Before information on Board elections is disseminated, the outgoing Executive Board may temporarily alter this order for the following election by two-thirds vote.